zvi-code/valkey-bench/README.md

 ### Cluster Issues

-If you see MOVED errors:
+If you see MOVED errors in CLI mode:
+- This is expected for key commands - CLI mode doesn't auto-redirect
+- Use benchmark mode with `--cluster` for automatic slot handling

+In benchmark mode:
 - The benchmark automatically refreshes cluster topology
 - Check that all cluster nodes are accessible
 - Verify cluster is not resharding